TABLE OF CONTENTS

 What Is the Average Home Appreciation Per Year?

+So how much do homes appreciate per year on average?
 The value of homes fluctuates based on various factors.
 Analysts often look at the average rate of home appreciation per year to gauge the health and trends of the housing market.
-According to a recent release from the Federal Housing Finance Agency (FHFA) at the end of August 2023, house prices experienced an appreciation of 4% over the last year.
-Additionally, per Case-Shiller, the historical annual average national appreciation rate since 1987 through July 2023 is 4.8%.
+According to a release from the Federal Housing Finance Agency (FHFA) in December 2024, house prices experienced an appreciation of 4.5% year-over-year as of October 2024.
+Additionally, a CoreLogic report predicts a 2.4% increase in home prices between October 2024 and October 2025, indicating the likelihood of positive appreciation in the future, albeit at a slower pace compared to recent years.

-While a 4% appreciation might seem favorable, it’s essential to put this number into context.
+While a 4.5% appreciation might seem favorable, it’s essential to put this number into context.
 Over the past few years, the housing market saw substantial increases in appreciation rates, with some years witnessing double-digit growth.
-However, the recent data indicates a noticeable slowdown in home appreciation.
+The recent data indicates a noticeable slowdown in home appreciation.

 How to Calculate Home Appreciation